dtodtf/image-to-ascii/README.md

   <img src="./example_images/winnie.jpg" width=300>
   <img src="./example_images/winnie_ascii.png" width=300>

+  ## Next steps
+  I might turn this into a website if there's any interest in it/if I have the time.

   ## Acknowledgements
   Thanks to Github user [nfnt](https://github.com/nfnt) for creating [the resize package](https://github.com/nfnt/resize) used in this tool.